pamelasann/iGem-Wiki-TecGDL2024/README.md

 # Team TecMonterreyGDL 2024 Wiki

-This repository contains the 2024 iGEM competition project by the TecMonterreyGDL team *Neotech-e*  at Instituto Tecnológico y de Estudios Superiores de Monterrey.
+This repository contains the 2024 iGEM competition project by the TecMonterreyGDL team *Neotech-e* at Tecnológico de Monterrey Campus Guadalajara.

 > [!NOTE]
 > Please note that the full project is hosted on our GitLab repository.
-You can visit our project website [here](https://2024.igem.wiki/tecmonterreygdl/).
+You can visit our project website at [https://2024.igem.wiki/tecmonterreygdl](https://2024.igem.wiki/tecmonterreygdl/).

 ## Installation